myrestop/myflow-plugin-guide/getting_started.md

 When you follow the steps to get here, everything is ready, now we just running it.
 Open RunFlow action window, go to **Settings** -> **General Settings**, scroll to the bottom, you will see a label `Load External Plugins`, choose our `plugin-spec.yml` to load this plugin.

-Then type the `hello` keyword in action input field, you will see the result: `Hello RunFlow`, and if you switch the language to simplified chinese, you will see `你好RunFlow` (if you bundled `zn_cn.yml`).
+Then type the `hello` keyword in action input field, you will see the result: `Hello RunFlow`, and if you switch the language to simplified chinese, retyping the keyword `hello` you will see `你好RunFlow` (if you bundled `zn_cn.yml`).

 > [The Example Full Code](https://github.com/myrestop/myflow-plugin-guide/tree/master/hello-runflow)